 Don’t be surprised however if FSANZ responds by doing nothing and simply claiming that these foods are safe based on the fact that these materials at conventional scale have been used in food for a long time.
 This is completely unfounded and unacceptable.
 As FSANZ’s sister agency the Australian Pesticides and Veterinary Medicine Authority points out “there appears to be a general consensus that as a result of an increased surface area, altered surface chemistry and increased potential for dissolution, there is a potential for nanoparticles to exhibit a toxicity profile that deviates from that of conventional materials of the same composition.”

-FSANZ needs to put safety first and prevent new ingredients from being used in our food until they have undergone stringent safety testing.
+FSANZ needs to put safety first and prevent new ingredients from being used in our food until they have

 (1) FSANZ, response to Questions on Notice, Senate Estimates, SQ14-000086, February 2014. – FSANZ has told Parliament that it is “not aware of any manufactured nanomaterials being used in food available in Australia,” based on the fact that it “has not received an application to amend the Australia New Zealand Food Standards in relation to new or novel nanoscale particles for food use.”